June 19-23 (Online registration closes June 9. Call 303-492-7188 to register after this date.)

 - Begin to experience symptoms that may be related to COVID-19.

 - Receive a positive test result for COVID-19, regardless of whether you have symptoms.

 - Have been instructed to isolate by a healthcare provider or public health staff member.

 When considering policy changes around COVID-19 transmission prevention, CU Science Discovery will adhere to all campus, county and Public Health guidelines.
 (Updated February 2023)

 What to Bring: While at Science Discovery, participants are expected to store their personal belongings in their backpack.
 Space is limited so please limit the number of personal items brought from home.
 All items should be labeled with the participant’s first and last name in case an item is misplaced.
-Please have your child bring the following each day:
+Because this is a field camp, it will be necessary for your child to bring the following each day:

-- A backpack for carrying personal items and any class materials they will be bringing home
+- A backpack (sized to fit your child) for carrying personal items and any camp/class materials they will be bringing home

 - 1-2 snacks, depending on the child's needs